zarhaselene/zarhaselene/README.md

 ## Hello there, I'm Zarha 👋

-I'm a front-end developer student currently studying at Chas Academy in Stockholm, gaining hands-on experience in building interactive and visually engaging web applications.
+I'm a front-end developer currently studying at Chas Academy in Stockholm, gaining hands-on experience in building interactive and visually engaging web applications.

 ### 👩🏼‍💻 I’m currently working on:
 - A portfolio project showcasing my front-end development skills, including interactive elements and responsive design.